JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

 #### Considerations

 - The id of the created product we will call `sku`, since this is how it handles it the Google Play billing library.
-- The product must have the `active` status to be able to handle it in the app.
+- The product must have the `active` state to be able to handle it in the app.

 ---